samira-network/Super-Cashier/README.md

 <img width="1364" alt="Flowchart Super Cashier" src="https://github.com/samira-network/Super-Cashier/assets/137299240/72f92849-bc2c-4c93-9846-feba49bb58ed">

 # Penjelasan Program
-Objective :
-  Customers can enter any kind of item that is available in the store and are able to update, check, or cancel it as needed.

-Requirement :
--Customer has ID transaction :
-  Each customer is assigned a unique transaction ID Adding to Cart:
-  Selected items are added to the virtual shopping cart.
--Updating and Checking Orders:
-  Easy updates to quantities or removal of items.
-  Review order details before checkout.
--Order Cancellation:
-  Customers can request order cancellation.
-  Efficient handling and refunds or adjustments.
--Accurate Total Calculation:
-  Total amount is calculated with high accuracy.
-  Discounts are applied based on applicable promotions.

 Tabulate : ini digunakan untuk menghasilkan penyimpanan data dalam bentuk table